 Without plenty of fresh air, you are going to have issues growing pot indoors.
 You should place an exhaust fan near the top of the growing room to remove warm air along with a filtered air inlet on the opposite side of the inlet near the floor.
 Temperatures should be maintained between 70 and 85 degrees when lights are on and 58 and 70 degrees when they are off.
 This may vary slightly depending on your cannabis strain.

-Because of these variations, the size of the exhaust fan needed to grow pot indoors will depend on the size of your grow room and type of lighting.
+Because of these variations, the size of the exhaust fan needed to grow pot indoors will depend on the size of your grow space and type of lighting.
 You may need to test your ventilation system once you set up your lights – this will allow you to see how much airflow you need in order to maintain a comfortable growing temperature for your plants.
 In addition to maintaining proper temperature, it’s also recommended that you install a circulating fan to add a light breeze and prevent pests and mold from targeting your plants.

 Design, Set Up, or Purchase Other Necessary Equipment